jeanNyil/nodejs-sso/README.md

     - `admin` with the `secure` role
     - `user` with the `user` role

-The following steps show how to import the `nodejs-services` realm in Red Hat SSO 7.4:
+The following steps show how to import the `nodejs-example` realm in Red Hat SSO 7.4:

 * Open the Red Hat SSO admin console
 * Select `Add realm` from the `Select realm`menu
 * Click `Select file` near the `import` field
-* Navigate to the [nodejs-services_realm.json](./config/nodejs-services_realm.json) file location and select it
+* Navigate to the [nodejs-example_realm.json](./config/nodejs-example_realm.json) file location and select it
 * Click `Create`

 ### :warning: Modify the `keycloak.json`